 The wall’s construction materials are also very special.
 Initially it was built by soil, lime and glutinous rice.
 After that, the wall was rebuilt entirely of bricks and perfectly preserved

-Today, you can rent a bicycle or take a walk around the wall so you can see the impressive vistas of this ancient citadel.
+You can rent a bicycle or take a walk around the wall so you can see the impressive vistas of this ancient citadel.

 Shaanxi History Museum is the ideal place for you to learn about Chinese history, especially the Tang Dynasty.
 The museum covers an area of 65,000m², displaying about 370,000 archaeological cultural relics discovered from the Stone Age to 1840 such as murals, paintings, ceramics, coins, bronze, silverware...

 Most of the artifacts are described in English, so you can easily find out information you wanna know.
-Shaanxi History Museum was built in 1983 and opened to the public on June 20, 1991.
+The Shaanxi History Museum was built in 1983 and opened to the public on June 20, 1991.